vmaguiar/StarsInfinity/README.md

 * **Custom Textures**: Utilizes PNG image files to render stars, allowing for greater visual fidelity compared to simple geometric shapes.
 * **SFML-Powered Rendering**: Leverages the power of the SFML library for efficient and fluid 2D graphics drawing.

 ---

+## 💡 Future Enhancements and Improvements

+* Performance optimizations to support an even larger number of stars.
+* Basic User Interface (GUI) for simulation settings.
+* Add user input controls (e.g., speed adjustment, pause).
+* Add camera control for a more immersive exp.
+* Implement different types of stars or particle effects.

+---